-Dr. Gay Todd has left her mark on education since earning her undergraduate degree in Liberal Studies (1975) and teaching credential from California State University, Chico (1976).
+Dr. Gay Starkey has left her mark on education since earning her undergraduate degree in Liberal Studies (1975) and teaching credential from California State University, Chico (1976).
 As a life-long learner, she expanded her own education base when she achieved a master's degree at CSU, Chico (1987) and completed doctoral work at the University of LaVerne (1997).

 Gay's classroom experiences include elementary, high school, community college, and graduate school.
 Her site administrative tenure spans from elementary to middle school levels.
 After advancing to the district office, Gay has held critical positions for the Marysville Joint Unified School District including: Director of Elementary Education, Assistant Superintendent of Educational Services, and Deputy Superintendent.
 As Superintendent, Gay is the chief education leader for the district.